MelGalera/Logistic-Regression-GLM-with-R/index.md

 **A. Data Collection**

-The dataset used in this analysis was obtained from Kaggle which was originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The dataset used in this analysis was obtained from Kaggle and which was originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The dataset came from a larger database constrained to instances of patients being females, at least 21 years old and of Prima Indian heritage.

-The dataset has 768 observations and 9 indicating patient diagnostic measurements (dependent variables) including the outcome if diabetic or not (target variable).
+The dataset has 768 observations and 9 variables indicating patient diagnostic measurements including the outcome if diabetic or not (target variable).
 The variables are:

 - `Pregnancies` : number of pregnancies a woman has had, including live birth, miscarriage, or stillbirth